numtide/nar-serve/README.md

 ./start-dev
 ```

-This will create a small local server with live reload that emulates now.sh
+This will create a small local server with live reload that emulates now.sh.

+Currently, the default port is 8383.
+You can change it by setting the `PORT` environment variable.

 ## Usage